Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 The process of watershed delineation is essentially defining the points that lie upstream (or up slope) of a specified outlet point on a digital elevation model.
 Outlet points can be found various ways, and in this case study they were simply selected visually from [Google Maps](https://www.google.com/maps) by finding the locations where rivers along the western side of the New Zealand Alps between roughly 42.4 °S and 44.0 °S exit their valleys.
 This latitude range corresponds roughly to a long, linear segment of the [Alpine Fault](https://en.wikipedia.org/wiki/Alpine_Fault), the boundary between the Australian and Pacific tectonic plates.

-However, once outlet points have been selected, there are still several important steps for processing a DEM such that watersheds can be defined.
+However, once outlet points have been selected, there are still several important steps for processing a DEM to enable watersheds to be defined.
 For instance, the DEM must be updated such that a route to the outlet points can be found using the assumption that water will flow to neighboring cells at lower elevations.
-The first set of steps are collectively referred to as "hydrological conditioning" of the DEM.
+These first set of steps are collectively referred to as "hydrological conditioning" of the DEM.
 Conditioning steps include:

 - Filling pits in the DEM.
 Pits are individual cells in the DEM that have no neighbor cell with a lower elevation (outlet).
 The elevations of pits must be increased to the point that their height is equal to or greater than at least one neighbor cell.
 - Filling depressions in the DEM.
 Similar to filling pits, groups of cells that have no outlet (depressions) must be filled (have their elevation increased) such that the elevation is equal to or greater than at least one neighbor cell.